AI Regulatory Compliance for New Zealand

 Are Treaty of Waitangi obligations legally binding for AI compliance?

 For Crown agencies and public sector entities, yes.
 Te Tiriti principles are embedded in legislation including the Public Service Act 2020 and apply to decision-making systems including AI.
-For private sector organisations, Treaty obligations are less direct but may apply where you process Maori data, serve Maori communities, or receive government funding.
-The growing prominence of data kaitiakitanga principles means Treaty-aligned AI governance is increasingly expected across all sectors.
+For private sector organisations, Treaty of Waitangi obligations are less direct but may apply where you process Māori data, serve Māori communities, or receive government funding.
+The growing prominence of Māori data governance and kaitiakitanga principles means Treaty-aligned AI governance is increasingly expected across all sectors in Aotearoa.

 How does the Privacy Act 2020 apply to AI systems using offshore platforms?